 The connections between conservative evangelical forms and technologies are not new by any means.
-Elsewhere, I and others have written about the creative use of electronic ministries both nationally and internationally by the authoritarian populist religious right (see, e.g., Apple 2006).
-Technological resources such as television and radio have been employed to expand the influence of conservative religious impulses and to make "the word of God" available to believers and "those who are yet to believe" alike.
-While understanding the increasing range and impact of such efforts is crucial, here I am less interested in such things.
+Elsewhere, I and others have written about the creative use of electronic ministries both nationally and internationally by the authoritarian populist religious right (see, e.g., Apple, 2006).
+Technological resources such as television and radio have been employed to expand the influence of conservative religious impulses and to make "the word of God" available to believers and "those who are yet to believe" alike.1 While understanding the increasing range and impact of such efforts is crucial, here I am less interested in such things.
 I want to point to more mundane but growing uses of technologies such as the Internet in supporting evangelical efforts that are closer to home.
-And I do mean 'home' literally.
+And I do mean "home" literally.
+Home schooling is growing rapidly.
+But it is not simply the result of additive forces.
+It is not simply an atomistic phenomenon in which, one by one, isolated parents decide to reject organized public schools and teach their children at home.
+Home schooling is a social movement.
+It is a collective project, one with a history and a set of organizational and material supports (Stevens, 2001, p.
+4).